miha-stopar/crypto-notes/ecc.md

 Elliptic curve cryptograph allows to use key pairs where the lengths of both (public and private) keys are relatively small.

+[1] Lynn, Ben.
+On the implementation of pairing-based cryptosystems.
+Diss.
+Stanford University, 2007.